ModernRonin/Blazor.Mvu/README.md

 This is not production-ready yet.
 I'm using it in another free-time project of mine and only once that is released, I will consider **Blazor.Mvu** production-ready.

 However, I put this public and online in the hopes of finding other people who want to collaborate, for example by
 * trying to use this in their (not mission-critical!)
-Blazor apps and thus finding stuff that needs improvement in **Blazor.Mvu**
+Blazor apps and along the way finding things in need of improvement in **Blazor.Mvu**
 * improving the convenience of the library via PRs (ideally, after a little bit of discussion first)
 * bugfix PRs
 * ideas and even better PRs how one could properly test-cover **Blazor.Mvu**